DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 104. THIRD CHALLENGE - table creation and styling (Step 586)

 This entry documents the third challenge, in which the student was tasked with creating and styling a table.
 The student successfully used HTML to create a table structure and applied CSS to add a border, padding, and a background color to the header row.
 Through a series of troubleshooting discussions, the student also learned how to use `overflow-x` to handle table responsiveness and the `margin: auto` shorthand to correctly center the table while maintaining its top margin.

+#### 105. FOURTH CHALLENGE - text over image (Step 587)

+This entry documents the fourth challenge, in which the student was tasked with using CSS positioning to place text over an image.
+The student successfully used `position: absolute` and `transform` to perfectly center the text, demonstrating their ability to create layered content and apply advanced styling properties.
+The student also correctly implemented the solution without the explicit `position: relative` on the parent container, showcasing an intuitive understanding of CSS context.